Kuadrant/authorino/README.md

   Authorino also allows to combine JWT authentication with other types of authentication to support different sources of identity and groups of users such as API keys, Kubernetes tokens, OAuth opaque tokens , etc.

-  In summary, Envoy's JWT Authentication is an excellent solution for simple use-cases where JWTs from one single issuer is the only authentication method you are planning to support, and limited to no authorization is required.
+  In summary, Envoy's JWT Authentication and Envoy RBAC filter are excellent solutions for simple use-cases where JWTs from one single issuer is the only authentication method you are planning to support and limited to no authorization rules suffice.
 On the other hand, if you need to integrate more identity sources, different types of authentication, authorization policies, etc, you might to consider Authorino.
 </details>

 <details>